amphoradata/amphoradata.github.io/docs/get_data/pull-time-series.md

 ![View signal image](/img/view_signal_amphora.png)

 This is an exploratory dashboard and it enables you to discover the data in a simple format.
 You can choose different signals, different time boxes, and filter by specific values or properties.

-You can download the selected timeseries by clicking the `...` botton and selecting `Download`.
+You can download the selected timeseries by clicking the `...` button and selecting `Download`.

 > Note that not all Amphoras contain Signals.

 ## Get Signal programmatically

 Most of the time you will want to consume data programmatically.
 You can check out the latest SDKs, sample code and tutorials at [GitHub](https://github.com/amphoradata).
 We provide a public Open API specification at [amphoradata.com/swagger](https://beta.amphoradata.com/swagger/).
 We currently generate and provide a C# SDK, Node.js SDK, and Python SDK.